-There are a couple of methods of allocating costs using drivers, with the simplest (and least effective) option to take total overheads and apportion these based on either headcount, FTE or salary cost.
+There are a couple of methods of allocating costs using drivers.
+The simplest (and least effective) option is to take total overheads and apportion these based on either headcount, FTE or salary cost.

-The second option for overhead costs allocation is a little more involved, but actually delivers a much more equitable outcome and one which can easily be explained to donors (existing and potential) and to internal stakeholders.
+The second option for overhead costs allocation is a little more involved, but actually delivers a much more equitable outcome.
+It can also easily be explained to donors (existing and potential) and to internal stakeholders.

-Using a fit-for-purpose system such as Workday Adaptive Planning allows organisations to automate.
+Using a fit-for-purpose system such as Workday Adaptive Planning allows organisations to automate allocations.

-The allocation methodology in a system such as Workday Adaptive Planning is flexible enough that it can be changed between versions which can support either a change in methodology or scenario analysis.
-Importantly, the allocations are fully transparent for auditability and traceability, which is extremely important when reporting to the provider of the grant/fund.
+The allocation methodology must be flexible enough so that it can be changed between versions (ie, actuals, budgets, forecasts) which can support either a change in methodology or scenario analysis.

-Even if costs are important when weighing up options, it is likely that a NFP will allocate cost a lesser weighting in their decision-making matrix than a for-profit organisation would.
+Even if costs are important when weighing up options, it is likely that a NFP will allocate cost with a lesser weighting in their decision-making matrix than a commercial organisation would.